etleap/terraform-provider-etleap/docs/data-sources/connection_fifteen_five.md

 - `id` (String) The ID of this resource.
 - `name` (String) The unique name of this connection.
 - `status` (String) The current status of the connection. must be one of ["UNKNOWN", "UP", "DOWN", "RESIZE", "MAINTENANCE", "QUOTA", "CREATING"]
-- `subdomain` (String) You company 15Five's subdomain, only required if your 15Five instance has a subdomain that's not https://(my).15five.com.
-Example: https://(subdomain).15Five.com
+- `subdomain` (String) Your company's 15Five subdomain.
+Should only be specified if your 15Five instance has a URL that's not https://my.15five.com.
+Example: If your company's 15Five URL is https://mycompany.15Five.com you would specify 'mycompany' as the subdomain.
 - `type` (String) must be one of ["FIFTEEN_FIVE"]
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))